Cory Doctorow: Fiction

 In February 2013, Doctorow released Homeland, the sequel to his novel Little Brother.
 It won the 2014 Prometheus Award (Doctorow's third novel to win this award).

 His novel Walkaway was released in 2017.

 In March 2019, Doctorow released Radicalized, a collection of four self-contained science-fiction novellas dealing with how life in America could be in the near future.
 The book was selected for the 2020 edition of Canada Reads, in which it was defended by Akil Augustine.

-Attack Surface, a standalone adult novel set in the "Little Brother" universe, was released on October 13, 2020.
+Attack Surface, a standalone adult novel set in the "Little Brother" universe, was released on 13 October 2020.

+His novel called Red Team Blues, a financial thriller about cybersecurity, was released in April 2023.
+It features a character named Martin Hench.

+Standalone hopepunk novel The Lost Cause, set in 2050s California about mitigating and surviving climate change impacts amidst the legacy of contemporary political divisions, was published in November 2023.

+A second novel featuring forensic accountant Martin Hench was published in February 2024: The Bezzle is centered around the financial (mis-)management of privately owned prisons.

+A third Martin Hench novel, Picks and Shovels, was published by Tor Books in February, 2025: the origin story of Martin Hench and the most powerful new tool for crime ever invented: the personal computer.

 Nonfiction and other writings

 Doctorow's nonfiction works include his first book, The Complete Idiot's Guide to Publishing Science Fiction (co-written with Karl Schroeder and published in 2000), his contributions to Boing Boing, the blog he co-edits, as well as regular columns in the magazines Popular Science and Make.
 He is a contributing writer to Wired magazine, and contributes occasionally to other magazines and newspapers such as the New York Times Sunday Magazine, The Globe and Mail, Asimov's Science Fiction magazine, and the Boston Globe.

 In 2004, he wrote an essay on Wikipedia included in The Anthology at the End of the Universe, comparing Internet attempts at Hitchhiker's Guide-type resources, including a discussion of the Wikipedia article about himself.
 Doctorow contributed the foreword to Sound Unbound: Sampling Digital Music and Culture (The MIT Press, 2008) edited by Paul D. Miller a.k.a.
 DJ Spooky.
 He also was a contributing writer to the book Worldchanging: A User's Guide for the 21st Century.